 Omer Bayraktar, Ph.D.
 (Wellcome Sanger Institute)

-A spatiotemporal atlas of autism gene expression in the developing and adult human cerebral cortex
+A spatiotemporal atlas of autism risk gene expression in the human cortex

 Charles Craik, Ph.D.
 (University of California, San Francisco)